gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 Three specific output files are built to store information on the MacSyFinder execution:

- * macsyfinder.out - contains information on the procedure during systems detection: clusters found, decisions made for system inference...
-The same information is also displayed on the standard output.
  * macsyfinder.conf - contains the configuration information of the run.
 It is useful to recover the parameters used for the run.
  * macsyfinder.log - the log file, contains raw information on the run.
 Please send it to us with any bug report.